asbel/ds-lecture-mq/mq.markdown

 1. What are Message Queues?

 Message queues are software-engineering components.
 In a system utilizing message queues, messages are queued up in sequential order.
 These messages are communicated between applications.
 An example of a message could relate to triggering a process to start by a receiving application.
 The content of the message could be a plain message, information about a task that has completed or one that is about to start.
 This is represented in a byte array with some headers included.
 One of the most important aspects of message queues is their asynchronous nature.
-This means that message queues are able to have a process running withouth blocking for responses or results.
+This means that message queues are able to have a process running without blocking for responses or results.

 2. What is asynchronous communications protocol?